groboclown/tern-scheduler/README.md

   pollingCallback
 });

+// Add more strategies to meet your schedule and task needs scheduler.strategies.taskCreationStrategyRegistry .register('custom', myCustomStrategy);

 // When you desire background polling tasks to stop, this call will cause all
 // the polling methods to drain out before quitting. pollingCallback.stopAndWait()